alicemunsal/dohex/DoHex2.md

 ## Data-Oriented Design

 Data-Oriented Design (DOD) is mainly used in video game development.
-I call myself as an OOP developer, at least I'm writing in this way over two decade.
-When I saw Mike Acton's famous talk

 > The purpose of all programs, and all parts of those programs, is to transform data from one form to another.
 > -- Mike Acton